How many courses should I take while abroad?

 I do not need credits I take abroad to count toward my graduation requirements, do I still need to take a full time load?

-Yes, you still need to take at least the equivalent of 12 W&M credits.
+Yes, you still need to take and transfer back at least the equivalent of 12 W&M credits.

 What is the maximum number of credits that can be transferred each semester while abroad?